greenelab/pred_missing_celltypes/README.md

 - `/preprocessing/EXP4_preprocessing.ipynb`
     - Preprocess and QCs single-cell  and bulk data from HGSOC.
 - `/exploratory_experiments/EXP4_eval.ipynb`
     - NNLS deconvolution and analysis of dissociated and classic bulks.

+## EXP5: Real bulks of HGSOC deconvolved with NNLS, with Added Adipocytes
+- `/preprocessing/EXP4_preprocessing.ipynb`
+    - Preprocess and QCs single-cell  and bulk data from HGSOC.
+- `/exploratory_experiments/EXP5_eval.ipynb`
+    - NNLS deconvolution and analysis of dissociated and classic bulks, with added cells to reference.

+## EXP6: Real bulks of Adipose Tissue, deconvolved with NNLS.
+Uses both scRNA-seq and snRNA-seq.
+- `/preprocessing/EXP3_pseudos_snadp.ipynb`
+    - Preprocess and creates pseudobulks from white adipose tissue of single-nucleus and single-cell data.
+- `/exploratory_experiments/EXP6_eval.ipynb`
+    - NNLS deconvolution and analysis of real bulks, with single cell and single nucleus RNA seq as reference.

 ## Setting up the Conda Environment